Penalized maximum likelihood estimation for generalized linear point processes: Setup

-are more appropriate, which is equivalent to conditioning on non-explosion.
-However, $(\lambda_t(\beta))_{0 \leq s \leq t}$ is no longer the intensity process under $\tilde{Q}_t^{\beta}$ and the likelihood, $\tilde{\mathcal{L}}_t(\beta)$, is only known up to a normalizing constant, which in general is complicated to compute.
-We will not pursue this direction any further.

-We proceed with the general setup and let $V$ denote a separable Banach space with the norm $||\cdot||$, and $V^*$ is its dual space of continuous linear functionals equipped with the dual norm.
-The dual norm is also denoted $||\cdot||$, which turns $V^*$ into a Banach space as well.
-Due to separability of $V$ the dual space $V^*$ is separable and second countable in the weak$^*$-topology (see e.g. Exercise E.2.5.3, \cite{GKP:1989}).
-We equip $V^*$ with the weak$^*$ Borel $\sigma$-algebra, which then coincides with the $\sigma$-algebra generated by the linear functionals
+We will study models where the intensity is parametrized by a Banach space valued parameter.
+Let $V$ denote a Banach space with $V^*$ its dual space of continuous linear functionals.
+We equip $V^*$ with the $\sigma$-algebra\footnote{If $V$ is separable the dual space $V^*$ is separable and second countable in the weak$^*$-topology in which case the $\sigma$-algebra coincides with the weak$^*$ Borel $\sigma$-algebra.} generated by the linear functionals

-for $\beta \in V$.
-We then consider an adapted, norm-c\`adl\`ag stochastic process $(X_s)_{0 \leq s\leq t}$ with values in $V^*$.
-That is, $X_s$ is an $\mathcal{F}_s$-measurable, random variable with values in $V^*$ and we assume that the sample path of the process is c\`adl\`ag in the norm topology so that for all $\omega$ it holds that